BstLabs/py-dynacli/docs/todo-app/task/task-add.md

 Here we use as a reference [Implement the add CLI Command](https://realpython.com/python-typer-cli/#implement-the-add-cli-command).

-And of course define the add function in the `add.py`:
+And of course, define the add function in the `add.py`:

 ```py title="add.py"
 from _todos import todo